Roonie2099/mc_manager/README.md

 # Running the Program

-There are two ways to launch Minecraft Mod Manager.
+There are three ways to launch Minecraft Mod Manager.

 ### Option 1